 Female health companies are creating products that educate consumers:

 From cycle-tracking apps to diagnostic at-home testing, companies are beginning to integrate educational content throughout their user journey to not only maximize the experience of their customers but also empower them to better understand and manage their own health and wellness.
-Women-founded companies are doing this at scale (think Clue, Modern Fertility, Oova, Tia, and Elvie).
+Women-founded companies are doing this at scale (think Oova, Tia, Clue, Modern Fertility, and Natalist).
 When companies prioritize including evidenced-based information throughout their messaging and deliverables, it benefits all parties and drives forward change.

 Social change initiatives are increasing our ability to talk about these issues: